Using the best video editing apps for Android and iPhone means you can cut content and trim clips wherever you are.

 Elsewhere, the app is a grab-bag of fun features, including cartoonish filters, text overlays, Memoji head replacements and live titles.
 There’s a whiff of gimmick about some of these, but Clips nonetheless has a feature set that effectively balances fun and creativity, enabling you to build tiny social network-friendly movies in double-quick fashion.

-We’re heading into specialist territory with this entry.
-As the app’s name suggests, Stop Motion Studio Pro isn’t concerned with traditional filmmaking – it’s instead designed to cut stop-motion animation.
+Stop Motion Studio Pro isn’t concerned with traditional filmmaking – it’s instead designed to edit stop-motion animation on your phone.

 Sometimes you don’t want to be the next Michael Kahn and delve into the nitty gritty of editing.
-You want an app to do the hard work.
+You want the best video editing app to do all the hard work for you.
 The original Quik was great for that.
 Hence when the new version gleefully announces on first launch “we renamed the GoPro app Quik,” you might be filled with much trepidation.

 Fortunately, Quik remains intact… mostly.
 You still choose videos from your device that, with a tap, the app instantly edits into a highlights reel.
 You can then fiddle around with the theme, trim and highlight points, music and formatting.